saninduhansara/Runner-AI/README.md

     ```

 3.  **Assets:**
-    Ensure your project folder contains the `graphics` and `audio` folders.
+    Ensure your project folder contains the `graphics` and `font` folders.
 The structure should look like this:
     ```text
     Runner-ai/
     ├── graphics/